 Saudi women are finally allowed to travel on their own.
 In a place where relics and traditions overshadow religions and its essence.
-Before Islam, women were heritable after their master’s death.
+Before Islam, women were goods and chattels inherited after their master’s death.
 They were concubines, dispossessed, dependants,etc, until Islam came down.
 However, it sounds nomadic lifestyle outstrips even holy scriptures.

 Can I travel alone with no mahram?

 It is permissible for a woman to travel without a mahram “guardian” provided the way, destination, and return journey are safe and provided she does not meet with any harassments jeopardizing both her safety and religion.
 It has been narrated through Aidy Ibn Hatem that the prophet told him, “And if you live a long life, you will surely see women traveling from Hira till they circumambulate the Ka’ba, fearing no one except Allah“.

 Imam Ahmed’s report of the hadith includes: ” By He in whose hands is my soul, verily Allah will bring this mattar (Islam) into completion till women travel from Hira and circumambulate the Ka’ba without being accompanied by anyone”.
 From this hadith with its different chains of narration, some scholars have derived the permissibility of a woman traveling alone if her safety is guaranteed.
 Moreover, they have used this hadith to restrict other prohibiting hadiths which, according to them, referred to the lack of security associated with travel in the distant past.

 The majority of scholars have permitted a woman to travel for obligatory hajj without a mahram if accompanied by trustworthy females or company.
 They based their opinion on the precedence of the Mothers of Believers (may Allah be pleased with them) who went on hajj after the prophet’s death and the caliphate of Umar was accompanied by Uthman Bin Affan.